DFE-Digital/get-into-teaching-app/app/views/content/my-story-into-teaching/career-progression/nqt-to-head-of-biology.md

 ### My advice

 I would recommend hard work, maintaining your love for the job, and a want to bring about positive change to young peoples' lives.
 Undeniably, teaching is hard work – but the knowledge that you have helped to motivate young people and helped shape their future brings more satisfaction than any other job I can think of.

+### GREY CALLOUT BOX HERE

+For the first 2 years in the classroom, during their induction, teachers are called 'early career teachers' (ECTs).
+It's a time when you get lots of extra support to help establish yourself as a teacher.

+Induction used to last 1 year, and teachers would be called 'newly qualified teachers' (NQTs).